typelift/Swiftz/README.md

 **Note:**

-The "currently impossible" data structures we believe are temporary and the language intends to support.
+The "currently impossible" data structures we think the language intends to support.

 **Not realised:**